HED V87 - Nutrition » Fall 2021 » Exam 2

 Which of the following statements about vitamins is incorrect?

-A. They are tasteless.
+A. They provide energy.

 B. They are needed for growth.